gustenoller29-star/open-webui/README.md

 ## What's Next? 🌟

-Discover upcoming features on our roadmap in the [Open WebUI Documentation](https://docs.openwebui.com/roadmap/).
+Discover upcoming features on our roadmap in the [Lunarno Documentation](https://docs.lunarno.com/roadmap/).

 ## License 📜

-This project is licensed under the [Open WebUI License](LICENSE), a revised BSD-3-Clause license.
+This project is licensed under the [Lunarno License](LICENSE), a revised BSD-3-Clause license.
 You receive all the same rights as the classic BSD-3 license: you can use, modify, and distribute the software, including in proprietary and commercial products, with minimal restrictions.
-The only additional requirement is to preserve the "Open WebUI" branding, as detailed in the LICENSE file.
+The only additional requirement is to preserve the "Lunarno" branding, as detailed in the LICENSE file.
 For full terms, see the [LICENSE](LICENSE) document. 📄

 ## Support 💬

-If you have any questions, suggestions, or need assistance, please open an issue or join our [Open WebUI Discord community](https://discord.gg/5rJgQTnV4s) to connect with us! 🤝
+If you have any questions, suggestions, or need assistance, please open an issue or join our [Lunarno Discord community](https://discord.gg/5rJgQTnV4s) to connect with us! 🤝

 ## Star History